 Parents also have the opportunity to serve as members of Policy Council and its various sub-committees.
 The formation of the Policy Council group is derived from parent committee representatives elected by their peers to represent the classroom or center, as well as former parents and community members who bring a unique perspective to the table.
 The purpose of Policy Council is to work with the Governing Body (School Board Directors) and Early Childhood Management Team to implement and execute the goals and objectives of the program so that all children receive the maximum benefits of a comprehensive early learning child development program.
 Serving on Policy Council enables members to share their expertise and provide meaningful input into the administrative decision making process.

 All volunteers must have current Act 33 (Child Abuse History), Act 34 (Criminal Record Check), and FBI Fingerprint clearances, and a recent TB test.
 The cost for the Child Abuse History and Criminal Record Check is free for purposes of volunteering in school settings.
 The cost to obtain fingerprint clearances is $21.35.
-For more information, please click on link: Background Clearance Procedures for Volunteers.
+For more information, please click on link: Procedures to Volunteer.
 For questions about obtaining clearances, please contact Geraldine Carpenter at (412) 529-8702.

 To learn more about parent engagement opportunities or serving as a parent committee representative for your child's classroom, please contact Felicia Bonner, Family Services Coordinator at (412) 529-2625.